PDPA Compliance11 min read26 April 2026

 1. Structured Gap Assessment

-A good tool does not just give you a checklist.
-It walks you through a systematic assessment of all 10 PDPA obligations, identifies specific gaps in your current practices, and scores your compliance level.
-The output should be actionable — not just a report that says "you are 60% compliant," but specific items to address and in what order.
+A good tool does more than hand you a checklist.
+It walks you through a systematic assessment of all 10 PDPA obligations, identifies your specific gaps, and scores your compliance level.
+The output needs to be actionable — not just "you are 60% compliant" but "here are the specific items to fix, in priority order."

 2. Data Inventory / ROPA Builder

-The PDPA requires organisations to know what personal data they hold, why they hold it, where it is stored, and who has access.
-A records of processing activities (ROPA) or data inventory module helps you build and maintain this — a critical requirement that is frequently missed by SMEs.
-See our guide on PDPA and employee data for examples of what a data inventory needs to cover.
+The PDPA requires you to know what personal data you hold, why, where it lives, and who can access it.
+A records of processing activities module helps build and maintain this — and it is the requirement I see SMEs miss most often.
+See our guide on PDPA and employee data for what a data inventory should cover.

 3. Policy Generator or Templates

-Drafting a privacy policy, data protection policy, and breach response plan from scratch is time-consuming and requires PDPA knowledge most SME owners do not have.
-A policy generator or quality template set saves hours and reduces the risk of missing required clauses.
-See our guide on privacy policy requirements for what your policies must cover.
+Writing a privacy policy, data protection policy, and breach response plan from scratch takes time and PDPA knowledge most SME owners do not have.
+A solid policy generator or template library saves hours and catches clauses that non-specialists routinely miss.
+See our privacy policy requirements guide for what must be included.

 4. Action Item Tracking